 The biggest downside of using ski goggles for mountain biking is that they don’t offer you the same visibility as MTB goggles.

 I tried a pair of ski goggles from one of my friends and on some parts of the ride they were ok, on the parts will a lot of light but when the trails took me thru forests where the light wasn’t bright my visibility was lower than I like.

 If you are into downhill or enduro mountain biking I recommend you buy specific mountain biking goggles so that your visibility on the trails it’s not affected, it is not worth saving up a couple of bucks and exposing yourself to a slightly higher risk of crashing due to a lack of visibility.

 Difference Between MTB Goggles and Ski Goggles

 You know that ski goggles aren’t the best for mountain goggles.
 But why is that?
 How are ski goggles really different from mountain bike goggles?

-With that said, ski goggles have a double-walled feature in their lenses so that fogging will be minimized.
-While this is very useful during winter or freezing conditions, it really isn’t the best for mountain biking because the second glass layer might mess up depth perception and vision.
+Ski goggles have a double-walled feature in their lenses so that fogging will be minimized, while this is very useful during winter or freezing conditions, it really isn’t the best for mountain biking because the second glass layer might mess up depth perception and vision.

 Ski goggles are also made with lenses that will allow you to have the best visual experience when looking at white snow.

-Meanwhile, mountain bike goggles are usually single-walled because fogging in mountain biking isn’t as big an issue as it is with skiing.
-The lenses are also designed to allow certain types of light to pass through the lenses to offer a suitable visual experience for mountain bikers.
+Meanwhile, MTB goggles are usually single-walled because fogging in mountain biking isn’t as big an issue as it is with skiing, the lenses are also designed to allow certain types of light to pass through.

 Mountain bike goggles, due to how they only allow a certain light spectrum to pass through the lenses, also help protect your eyes from the sun’s harmful UV rays.